-GSA networks are formed in consultation with the GSA’s standing Interdisciplinary Network Committee, comprising all network coordinators, and its co-chairs.
-Network coordinators are nominated by the IC co-chairs and confirmed by the GSA President and Executive Director for three-year terms.
+GSA Networks are formed in consultation with the GSA’s standing Interdisciplinary Network Committee, comprising all Network Coordinators, and its Co-chairs.
+Network Coordinators are nominated by the Interdisciplinary Network Committee Co-chairs and confirmed by the GSA President and Executive Director for three-year terms.
+Please consult the GSA Interdisciplinary Networks Suggested Best Practices document for more information.

 Interdisciplinary Network Committee Co-Chairs